percwg/perc-wg/draft-jones-tls-perc-dtls-id/draft-jones-tls-perc-dtls-id.md

 .# Abstract

-This draft defines a new DTLS extension to carry the `dtls-id` defined for the Session Description Protocol.
+This draft defines a new extension to carry the `dtls-id` value defined for use in the Session Description Protocol within TLS and DTLS.

 {mainmatter}